DA0-DA0/docs/docs/dao-management/dao-treasury/how-to-stake-tokens.md

 ---
-sidebar_position: 4
+sidebar_position: 2
 ---

-# How to stake tokens
+# Manage Staking

 You can stake tokens on the DAO's home chain and any chain that the DAO has created a [cross-chain account](/how-to/how-to-manage-cross-chain-tokens) on.